-- 5.1.1 One or more of academic staff in the department shall submit to the Department Council a proposal of a new program with indications of the potentiality of the program. - 5.1.2 One or more of University Council members shall submit to the University Council a proposal of a new program with indications of the potentiality of the program. - 5.1.3 Department Council, upon approval, shall recommend the proposal to the College Council. - 5.1.4 College Council shall review the recommendation of the Department Council, shall send to the University Council, if approved.
+- 5.1.1 One or more of academic staff in the department shall submit to the Department Council a proposal of a new program with indications of the potentiality of the program. - 5.1.2 One or more of University Council members shall submit to the University Council a proposal of a new program with indications of the potentiality of the program.

-- 5.1.5 University Council, upon approval of the proposal received from either Council members or Colleges Councils, shall provide a decision of initiating the design and development of the proposed program, and shall send it to University Program Review and Development Committee (U-PRDC). - 5.1.6 U-PRDC shall review the proposal of the new program, shall provide recommendation to relevant C-PRDC to initiate the design stage of the new program.
+- 5.1.3 Department Council, upon approval, shall recommend the proposal to the College Council. - 5.1.4 College Council shall review the recommendation of the Department Council, shall send to the University Council, if approved.
+The delivery mode (physical, online and hybrid) of the program shall be agreed at this stage. - 5.1.5 University Council, upon approval of the proposal received from either Council members or Colleges Councils, shall provide a decision of initiating the design and development of the proposed program, and shall send it to University Program Review and Development Committee (U-PRDC). - 5.1.6 U-PRDC shall review the proposal of the new program, and provide recommendation to relevant C-PRDC to initiate the design stage of the new program.
 If necessary, U-PRDC shall form a team from its members to support C-PRDC.